sigasi/sigasi_insights/content/faq.md

 {{< figure src="/img/faq/funnel_small.png" >}}

-If you want to check more errors, enable the [/manual/tools#Save-time Compilation]
+If you want to check more errors, enable the [Save-time Compilation](/manual/tools#save-time-compilation).

 ## How to 'Quick Fix' multiple problems at the same time?